Forward Get In Touch

 This 18-day journey through Iraq and Kurdistan explores the ancient civilisations of Sumer, Babylon, and Assyria.
 Walk the pilgrimage routes of Najaf and Karbala, canoe through the Mesopotamian marshes of the Ma’dan, and visit cities like Mosul and Baghdad, where rebuilding meets history at every turn.

-Vodun, Afro-Brazilian Culture, and Villages on Water
+Vodun, Afro-Brazilian Culture & Villages on Water

-Vodun, Afro-Brazilian Culture, and Villages on Water
+Vodun, Afro-Brazilian Culture & Villages on Water

 Benin’s final leg reveals the throbbing pulse of Vodun spirituality, the colonial Afro-Brazilian legacy in Ouidah, and the serene waterworld of Ganvie.
 These last days on the West Africa Grand Expedition connect ancient spiritual systems with historical trauma and ingenious aquatic architecture.

-Togo: Textiles, Traders & Fetish Market
+Togo " Textiles, Traders & Fetish Market "

-Togo: Textiles, Traders & Fetish Market
+Togo " Textiles, Traders & Fetish Market "

 Togo’s leg of the expedition focuses on Lome, a borderland capital shaped by German, British, and French rule.
 Highlights include the central market dominated by Nana Benz textile traders, Africa’s largest fetish market for Vodun rituals, and colonial-era architecture reflecting the city’s cosmopolitan trade history.